 - Lay down two slices of bacon horizontally with your filet in center.
 Wrap fillet with a slice of bacon (or two).
 Tuck it in at the end so it doesn’t unravel.

 - Set your oven to boil and heat a cast iron skillet over medium high heat on stovetop.

 - Add 1 tbsp olive oil to skillet and set down both salmon fillets with skin side facing up.
 Cook salmon for 2-3 minutes until bacon is browned. flip over and cook another 2-3 minutes.

 - Then transfer skillet from stovetop into your preheated oven on broil setting.
 Cook about 3 minutes or until bacon is cooked to your liking.
 Internal meat temp of fish should be right at 145 F.

 Add a bit of sea salt and sweetness now if you want and serve immediately for best results.
 Remember that you do NOT want to over cook these and get them dry.
 It is better to take it out a bit early when it is still a bit pink inside and let it rest than to have it grey.

-Serve this as is or with a light brush of our copycat Qdoba salsa verde or homemade teriyaki sauce on top.
+Serve bacon wrapped salmon, or our air fryer pork chops with bacon as is or with a light brush of our copycat Qdoba salsa verde or teriyaki sauce on top.
 Side dishes I tend to make a lot would be a quick batch of pressure cooker white rice, steamed vegetables and or crab cakes.